sailorproject/design/README.md

 ### What is the very-near-future goal of Sailor?

-Have a minimum viable product that is production ready, release a version 1.0 and get users within the Lua community.
+Have a minimum viable product that is production ready, specially on its use within Nginx, release a version 1.0 and get users within the Lua community.

 ### Why use Lua in web development?